rreece/rreece.github.io/outline-of-philosophy/invitation.md

 I want to explore basic questions of what is knowledge and how we know anything.
 I want to ask to what degree we can expect science to accurately describe the world, and ultimately to highlight the importance of science in constructing a worldview.

+These notes have a point of view, one that is sympathetic to a sense of real progress in science and philosophy in general.
 An important central set of ideas in these outlines is philosophical *naturalism*, which will be roughly defined bellow.